PROTECTING THE SAFETY AND DIGNITY OF PEOPLE UNDER GUARDIANSHIP CARE

 Guardian Partners staff are working from home.
 Email is the best way to reach us.
 Phone messages are being checked, but response time will be slower than usual.

 Submitting Course Payments: We strongly encourage payment by credit card, either online or by calling 971-409-1358.
 Those mailing checks for payment should expect delays in response time.

 COVID-19 information and resources from Oregon Health Authority can be found here.

-Education to ensure that Guardians and other Court-appointed fiduciaries understand their roles and responsibilities.
+Education to ensure that Guardians and other Court-appointed fiduciaries understand their roles.